faiz7077/faiz7077/README.md

 </p> -->
 <h1 align="center"> 💫 About Me</h1>
 <br>🌍 Based in India<br>💻 Currently working on  Opal : A screen recording & collaboration tool
-<br>📚 Always learning and exploring CloudDevOps, and AI<br>🤝 Looking to collaborate on exciting open-source projects
+<br>📚 Always learning and exploring DevOps, and AI<br>🤝 Looking to collaborate on exciting open-source projects